C# Factory Method

 C# factory method design pattern example

 First, define the DiscountPolicy as an abstract class.
-The DiscountPolicy class has the Create() method that creates and returns a new Discount object.
+The DiscountPolicy class use the Create() method that creates and returns a new Discount object.

 Next, define the RegularDiscountPolicy and IrregularDiscountPolicy classes that extend the DiscountPolicy class.
 The Create() method of these classes returns a RegularDiscount and IrregularDiscount object, respectively.